 List of French Baby Names Meanings Starting with G

-Meaning: Guide Origin: French
+Meaning: Good life, godly life Origin: French

 Grainger